Giving Back on #GivingTuesday

 AIDS Garden Chicago

 Ariana is giving to the AIDS Garden Chicago.
 When completed, “it will be the city’s first public monument to memorialize the early days of Chicago’s HIV epidemic, and to honor those who continue to fight against the disease today.”
 She says, “I like how much consideration was taken in planning for this new park.
-It’s a place for EVERYONE, it’s in a historical spot and it has a self portrait sculpture by Keith Herring, an artist who did a lot for HIV/AIDS awareness.”
-Set to be complete in 2020, the Garden will be built along Lake Michigan just south of Belmont Harbor at the original location of the historic Belmont Rocks.
+It’s a place for EVERYONE, it’s in a historical spot and it has a self-portrait sculpture by Keith Haring, an artist who did a lot for HIV/AIDS awareness.”
+Set to be completed in 2020, the Garden will be built along Lake Michigan just south of Belmont Harbor at the original location of the historic Belmont Rocks.
 AIDS Garden Chicago is a community collaboration project in partnership with the Chicago Park District and Chicago Parks Foundation.

 LNESC (LULAC National Educational Service Centers)

 Rico selected LNESC because he is aware of the lack of Latin-American CEOs at corporations in the US.
-A large part of this is because of the widening gap in equity within education.
+A large part of this is because of the widening gap inequity within education.
 With a strong mission to provide educational and leadership opportunities to create lifelong learners and leaders within the Hispanic community, LNESC seeks to develop America’s future workforce by effectively preparing young people for the jobs of the new economy.